-Our audit was conducted for the purpose of forming an opinion on First 5 Tuolumne County's financial statements.
-The schedule of revenues, expenditures and change in fund balance of First 5 California Funds is presented for purposes of additional analysis and is not a required part of the financial statements.

-The schedule of revenues, expenditures and change in fund balance of First 5 California Funds is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of revenues, expenditures and change in fund balance of First 5 California Funds is fairly stated, in all material respects, in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the First 5's financial statements.
+The schedule of revenues, expenditures and change in fund balance of First 5 California Funds is presented for purposes of additional analysis and is not a required part of the First 5's financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS, In our opinion, the schedule of revenues, expenditures and change in fund balance of First 5 California Funds is fairly stated, in all material respects, in relation to the First 5 financial statements as a whole.